Rapists jailed after threesome request rejected by 'good friend'

 "Although there are conflicting versions, I have no doubt jury accepted the evidence of the victim that the threesome was … immediately and clearly rejected by her," he said.

 "She made it clear she did not consent.
-She repeated 'no' to you when you."
+She repeated 'no' to you."

 Merryfull grew up in Balmoral and played football for the local club.
 He left Balmoral after Year 12 and worked in Western Australia before returning to Geelong as an electrician's apprentice.